Alet-les-Bains, Aude tourism & sightseeing

 The surrounding countryside is also very picturesque - we particularly recommend the route to the east of the town that leads to the view across to the ruined castle at Belcastel-en-Buc and continues to the abbey at Saint-Hilaire - quite a long winding country road that passes through a great deal of scenic countryside.

-Map of Alet-les-Bains and places to visit
+Map of Alet-les-Bains and places nearby

 Visit near Alet-les-Bains with France This Way reviews